Information for licensed doctors

 Show me information about

-Information about what you should be doing now to prepare for your first revalidation, including making sure you are having a regular appraisal from now on.
+Information about what you should be doing to prepare for your first revalidation, including making sure you are having a regular appraisal.

 Information about the link between appraisal and revalidation, and the supporting information you need to collect about your practice.